BlueberryMC/Blueberry/CONTRIBUTING.md

 ## Getting started with patches

 Assuming you have already forked the repository:
-1. Clone your fork to your local machine
+1. Clone your fork to your local machine (ignore the magmacube related errors from IDE if there is any)
 2. Type `gradlew patchMinecraft applyBlueberryPatches` in a terminal to apply the changes from upstream (It takes some time!)
    - Alternatively, you can also do `gradlew applyBlueberryPatches` to just apply patches from MagmaCube-Patches.
 It can be useful when there are no upstream (MagmaCube) changes, and you don't want to waste time.
 3. Run `mvn install` inside `MagmaCube` directory to install the MagmaCube into local repository (Maven is required here)